 Poole Harbour is one of the largest natural harbours in Europe and provides a safe haven for sailors in any conditions.
 Its local High Water stand, shallow navigable channels and abundance of anchorages make the harbour ideal for shoal draft boats.
-No surprise then that Poole is the home port for over 70 Shrimpers; currently the largest keelboat class fleet in the harbour.
+No surprise then that Poole is the home port for about 100 Shrimpers; currently the largest keelboat class fleet in the harbour.

 The harbour is bounded on its west side by the Purbeck Hills and to the west and north by Dorset heathlands.
 On the east side of the harbour can be found the town of Poole and its environs.
 There are 5 islands within the harbour, the largest being Brownsea Island which belongs to the National Trust.
 There are also many creeks and inlets, within which the salt marshes and mud flats sustain a wealth of birdlife.
 All good ‘Shrimper country.'